JeodC/PortMaster-Descent/descent2/README.md

 This extra content can be placed in the data/missions folder for both Descent and Descent 2.
 If done correctly you'll see a new submenu when selecting New Game.

 ## Configuration
 Ini files `d1x.ini` and `d2x.ini` are configurable.
-It is recommended to not touch the Controls section of the ini files.

-Keyboard and mouse emulation is used via GPtoKeyB.
-The file `descent.gptk` can be opened and modified as user sees fit, but the current assigned keys are recommended for level select.
-Instead, controls should be modified within the games themselves via Options->Configure Keyboard.
+The port features KBM emulation and native SDL joystick controls.
+To switch between them, tick the option `-nojoystick` in the ini file.
+Joystick controls only affect the analog sticks and is meant for those who prefer a more "authentic" experience.

 You may rename `Player.plr` and `Player.plx` in the conf folder for a different multiplayer display name.
 If you do so, please modify the `d1x.ini` or `d2x.ini` file to reflect this change.